dmlc/minpy/docs/tutorial/model_builder.rst

 Complete model builder guide
 ============================

+Minpy's model builder simplifies the declaration of networks, in styles similar to Keras.
+Networks expressed with model builder is compatible with examples listed elsewehre in other parts of the tutorial.

+..
   This tutorial demonstrates how to use Minpy's model builder to construct neural networks and train the networks with Minpy's solver.
 Minpy's model builder provides an interface that simplifies the syntax of network declaration.
-Networks constructed by model builder is compatible with Minpy's solver, which enables the networks to be trained directly by solver as described `here <https://github.com/dmlc/minpy/blob/master/examples/demo/minpy_tutorial.ipynb>`_.
+Networks constructed by model builder is compatible with Minpy's solver, enabling the networks to be trained directly by solver as described `here <https://github.com/dmlc/minpy/blob/master/examples/demo/minpy_tutorial.ipynb>`_.

+..
   It is recommended to read `Minpy's solver tutorial <https://github.com/dmlc/minpy/blob/master/examples/demo/minpy_tutorial.ipynb>`_ to be familiarized with basic solver usage.

 Get started
 -----------